snsaiphoo/binf6110_assignment2/README.md

 Dot size represents gene count and color indicates adjusted p-value (darker red = greater statistical significance).
 </div>
 <br/>
-Cluster 1 genes, which exhibited highest mean expression in Stage 1 followed by progressive reduction across later stages, were enriched formetabolic pathways including biosynthesis of secondary metabolites, carbon metabolism, and glycolysis/gluconeogenesis, shown in Figure 8A.
+Cluster 1 genes, which exhibited highest mean expression in Stage 1 followed by progressive reduction across later stages, were enriched for metabolic pathways including biosynthesis of secondary metabolites, carbon metabolism, and glycolysis/gluconeogenesis, shown in Figure 8A.
 In contrast, Cluster 3 genes show increasing expression across developmental progression and peak in Stage 3, and were enriched for pathways such as oxidative phosphorylation, proteasome, and biosynthesis of secondary metabolites, shown in Figure 8B.
 These enrichments indicate enhanced energy production and protein turnover in later stages of biofilm development.

 #### GSEA Visualizations